 - Engine sounds.
 Faulty EGR valves often cause pinging, knocking, or tapping noises, especially while idling.

 All of your senses can be helpful when diagnosing car trouble.
 If you notice a smell of gasoline, especially when you start your car, that could point to EGR valve issues.
 Your ears can help, too.
 The engine might make pinging, knocking, or tapping noises, especially while idling.

 Paying close attention to your engine’s symptoms can tell you not just whether the EGR valve is malfunctioning but how it’s happening.
 There are two main ways the EGR valve can malfunction: by sticking open or sticking shut.

 If the valve is stuck open, gasses are able to flow continuously into and out of the intake manifold.
 The car will use more fuel, and you’ll smell gasoline because the smog release is unrestricted.
 Idling will be especially rough when the engine is cold.
 It may still buck and stall at low speeds, even after warming up.

 If the valve is stuck closed, the flow of gasses to the intake manifold is completely blocked.
 This is what gives you the auditory signals.
 At higher temperatures the fuel can ignite early, causing pinging sounds at low speeds.
 You might also hear a loud bang after starting the car.
 This is a second ignition, and in some cases can be powerful enough to damage your engine.

-Since it’s linked into the exhaust system, problems with the EGR valve will trigger trouble codes detectable with an OBDII scanner.
+Since it’s linked to the exhaust system, problems with the EGR valve will trigger trouble codes detectable with an OBDII scanner.
 The main trouble code you’ll get is P0401, which reads as “insufficient EGR flow.”
 Basically, the car is telling you not enough carbon dioxide is flowing back into the engine.